 At RoofCrafters, we’ve been repairing and installing roofs for nearly 3 decades, and one of the most common comments we get from homeowners is that they regret not taking proper care of their roofs when they still had the time.
 We’ve seen our fair share of nightmare roofing situations, and it’s sad to say that most of these problems were preventable if the homeowners did their due diligence in roof maintenance.

 All of this being said, if you’re reading this article, you are doing your due diligence because you’re educating yourself on prolonging the life of your roof.
 Go you!
 It’s a good thing you’re here because in this article you’ll learn how to make your roof live up to its full potential by following the top maintenance tips provided to you by the experts here at RoofCrafters.
 Let’s get started!

+A good starting point is removing leaves and other debris that may be sitting on your roof.
 Leaves and tree litter might not seem like such a big deal, but it’s the number one cause of water intrusion on any roof.
 That’s because leaf litter and twigs can act as a dam that backs up water.
-When shingles can no longer shed rain efficiently, the water will try to find another way out, usually by slipping under shingles.
+When shingles can no longer shed rain efficiently, the water will try to find another way out, usually by slipping under the shingles.

 Wet leaf litter adds weight to your roof which can eventually cause it to sag or even fail.
 If you do nothing else to maintain your roof, make sure you sweep away the leaves and twigs that pile up on your roof every autumn.

 Clogged gutters can cause leaks and added stress to your roofing system.
 Just as with leaf litter, clogged gutters can and will cause water to back up into the house.
 If left unchecked, your home's gutters will turn into terrariums where everything from grass to shrubs and trees will take root and begin to grow.